1. TFTV announces 2025/26 theatre season

 read more

-2. Current openings with the College of Fine Arts
+4. Current job openings with Arizona Arts

 Arizona Arts and its College of Fine Arts is seeking talented individuals to join our vibrant community of artists, educators, and scholars.
 Whether you’re an experienced professional or an emerging leader in your field, our open faculty positions offer the chance to inspire the next generation of creators and innovators.
 Check out the opportunities below […]